elodvk/elodvk.github.io/docs/active_directory/adcs/esc15.md

 3. **Adjust Template Access Control Lists (ACLs) to remove Enroll rights:** Enroll permission is required for the exploit to work.
 It is possible to redefine the permissions on the template to remove non-privileged groups from Enroll permissions.
 This does not remediate the actual issue but can be used to quickly reduce the number of identities that could leverage the exploit.

 ## Conclusion
 Although there is not currently a Microsoft patch to remediate ESC15, the steps required to prevent abuse are straightforward.
 This is another example of “vanilla” AD CS configurations becoming victims of game-ending exploits that allows bad actors to become privileged users easily.
-If you are looking for advice, or advice on how to smoothly transition from the default AD CS templates to customized and secured templates, don’t hesitate to reach out to Ravenswood today.